 - Surveys

 - Discussions (online, webcam, and/or in-person)

 - Video and/or image mark-ups

 - Heat maps

 - Shopping missions

 - Concept tests

 - In-person shop-alongs

 - Digital and in-home immersive ethnographies

 - Video journals with live video chats

-- Virtual shelf set exercises with video mark-up
+- Virtual shelf-set exercises with video markup

 - Collage/imagery activities

 - Passive digital metering

 - Geo-location

 - Unobtrusive observation wearables

-- System One tools to enhance survey or qualitative activity, such as eye tracking, facial coding, implicit reaction tests, metaphor elicitation, etc.
+- System One tools to enhance survey or qualitative activity, such as eye tracking, facial coding, implicitreaction tests, metaphor elicitation, etc.

-- Etc.
+- Product development (including in-home usage tests or central location product testing)

+- Statistical analysis tools (pricing, TURFs, Max-Diff, etc.)

+- Idea development and optimization

+- Whatever else it takes to solve business-critical questions

-Blending methods and tools is an excellent way not only to keep things interesting for participants, but also to get more out of your research, such as bringing your data to life, providing context, and delving more deeply into participants' emotions toward your brand.
-However, blending methods may also require the use of special tools, which will add to the cost of the project - and sometimes the timeline.
+Blending methods and tools is an excellent way not only to keep things interesting for participants, but also to get more out of your research to help meet diverse needs, such as bringing your data to life, providing context, and delving more deeply into participants' emotions about your brand.
+However, blending methods may also require the use of special tools, which will add to the cost of the project-and sometimes the timeline.

 Despite these challenges, we have clients who successfully run communities using multiple methods.
 One is a beverage manufacturer who uses their community for quick-turn needs.
-The community has over 5,000 members and does over 70 projects a year, including surveys, online discussions, and in-person focus groups.
+The community has over 5,000 members (including a subset of members from Canada) and does over 70 projects a year, including surveys, online discussions, and in-person focus groups.
 When you're doing that much research across all three methods, you need a larger base size, as you must be cautious not to overuse the sample or bombard panel members with requests.
 A larger sample size ensures there are enough people to call upon for each initiative.

-Another community that uses multiple methods, including special tools, is a communi-panel for a CPG client whose research questions needed respondents to think differently and more emotionally.
+Another community that uses multiple methods, including special tools, is a communi-panel for a CPG client whose research questions require respondents to think differently and more emotionally.
 To evoke the answers our client needed, we employed behavioral science tools in addition to surveys, online discussion, and mobile shopping missions.
 Since we built behavioral science tools into the communi-panel at its creation, we included the necessary requirements/expectations for participants during the recruit.